External NIST CSF Assessment

 Transition to Continuous, Threat-Driven Validation (ID.RA-5)

 Stop wasting time patching low-likelihood risks.
 Unlike periodic audits, our continuous monitoring validates your posture daily and prioritizes remediation based on real-world exploitability (ID.RA-5).
-We integrate Known Exploited Vulnerabilities (KEV) and EPSS data to ensure critical failures—like a vulnerability on an Exposed RDP Port (PR.AC-3) —are addressed first.
+We integrate Known Exploited Vulnerabilities (KEV) and EPSS data to ensure critical failures, such as a vulnerability on an Exposed RDP Port (PR.AC-3), are addressed first.
 This focused, threat-centric approach transforms vulnerability management (PR.IP-12) from an overwhelmed effort into rapid containment (RS.MI-1), securing your organization against the most immediate, proven threats.

 Stop GRC Sprawl: Instant Executive Translation of External Risk to NIST CSF Compliance